elastisys/compliantkubernetes-apps/README.md

     Make sure that the `objectStorage` values are set in `common-config.yaml` or `sc-config.yaml` and `wc-config.yaml`, as well as required credentials in `secrets.yaml` according to your `objectStorage.type`.
     The type may already be set in the default configuration found in the `defaults/` directory depending on your selected cloud provider.
     Set `objectStorage.s3.*` if you are using S3 or `objectStorage.gcs.*` if you are using GCS.
+    Enable ExternalDNS `externalDns.enabled` and set the required variables, if you want ExternalDNS to manage your records from inside your cluster.
+    It requires credentials to route53, `txtOwnerId`, `endpoints` if `externalDns.sources.crd` is enabled.

 1. Create S3 buckets - optional
     If you have set `objectStorage.type: s3`, then you need to create the buckets specified under `objectStorage.buckets` in your configuration files.